 Paella: Paella might sound extravagant but all you need is rice, wine, broth, veggies, and some protein.
 Traditionally, the dish calls for saffron, but it’s totally cool to skip it for simplicity’s sake.
 We’ve made this dish with a dozen different vegetable + protein combinations, but this recipe is a good place to start.

 Nachos: The sky’s the limit when it comes to dishing up nachos on your camping trip.
 Whether you simply scour the fridge as you load your cooler, or pick up your favorite toppings from the store, there’s really no wrong way to make these as long as you have your bases of chips, cheese, and salsa covered.
-We love this easy version that includes black beans for protein so we can call this “dinner” and not feel too guilty about it.
+We love these easy Campfire Nachos that include black beans for protein so we can call this “dinner” and not feel too guilty about it.

 Want more inspiration about how to get out and explore your public lands, along with some great recipe ideas?
 Check out some of our fellow food blogger friends!